HOME CONTACT ABOUT US SUPPORT SENSORYTEST.COM

 5. Once the report is visible, you can click 'Export to Excel'

-to create an Excel spreadsheet file to share with others or
+to create an Excel spreadsheet file to share with others or to print for the panelist.

 Report Content